cndeng/namecoin-fullnode/setup.md

 ```

 You can delete ~/bin folder after the compiling.
 Once Namecoin is installed you will need to create a .namecoin folder inside of your home directory.
-This is really on necessary if you want to use Bitcoin Command Line Interface or run it headlessly.
+This is really on necessary if you want to use Namecoin Command Line Interface or run it headlessly.
 If you do simply enter:
 ```
 mkdir /home/pi/.namecoin/
 ```